AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- ACP2E-39-->

-*  When the `Synchronize widget products with backend storage` setting is enabled, {{ site.data.var.ce }} adds recently view product data into the `catalog_product_frontend_action` database table.
+*  When the `Synchronize widget products with backend storage` setting is enabled, Magento Open Source adds recently view product data into the `catalog_product_frontend_action` database table.
 It includes the customer or visitor ID when adding records.
 The `recently_viewed_product` section in the response is now empty if customer ID and visitor ID are null.
-As a result, when the `customer/section/load` Ajax request is sent, {{ site.data.var.ce }} can correctly filter recently viewed products based on customer or visitor ID.
+As a result, when the `customer/section/load` Ajax request is sent, Magento Open Source can correctly filter recently viewed products based on customer or visitor ID.
 Previously, the response included all the data available in the `catalog_product_frontend_action` database table because there was no check for an empty customer or visitor ID.

 <!--- ACP2E-13-->

-*  Administrators can now change configurable product options in a shopper’s cart from the Admin slide panel.
+*  Administrators can now change configurable product options in a shopper's cart from the Admin slide panel.
 Previously, the slide panel did not work correctly.

 <!--- AC-1705-->